-The presence and use of a second gate can be helpful in the true evaluation of the tank shell or roof condition.
-The first gate values can be influenced by the tank paint, and as such, second gate values are considered more accurate as the velocity effects of the paint are not present in the second gate value.
+The presence and use of a second gate can be helpful in the true evaluation of the aboveground storage tank shell or roof integrity.
+The first gate values can be influenced by the tank coating, and as such, second gate values are considered more accurate as the velocity effects of the paint are not present in the second gate value.

-A scanline of a tank inspection consists of data from each millimeter position of the inspection.
-Take the same 22m (72ft) tank with 22,000 data points example from earlier.
+A tank inspection scanline consists of data from each millimeter position of the tank integrity assessment.
+Take the same 22-meter (72 foot) tank with 22,000 data point example from earlier.
 Based on the tank diameter, there could be 8 to 16 scanlines for each tank inspection.
 As mentioned, we strive to collect data on both gate 1 and gate 2 to eliminate the paint thickness effects.
 In the case of an 8-scanline tank inspection with 22,000 points per scanline, we multiply 8 scanlines by 2 gate values to equal 352,000 thickness reading points.
 Reporting this much data can be a challenge.
-To overcome this, Eddyfi Technologies has developed an Excel macro that summarizes the data and creates a detailed report.
+To overcome this, Eddyfi Technologies developed an Excel macro that summarizes the data and creates a detailed report.

 If we were to interpret the data from the Swift in non-graphical formats like A-scan or B-scan, then we would have to go through many thousands of data points manually.
 This process would be time-consuming and very prone to error; the best approach is to summarize the data into areas of interest.
 These areas of interest can be compared with the spot check positions that would have otherwise been collected.
 The main difference here is that the area now contains the true minimum, average, and maximum thickness for that specific point.
 This ensures that any possible corrosion spots are not missed.

 The Excel macro uses the Swift-UT option to export the data in an Excel format.
 This export of data is read into the macro file.
-The first thing the user has to do is to identify the location of the welds in the collected data.
+The first thing the user must do is identify the location of the welds in the collected data.
 This way, the macro knows which tank course parameters are valid for that data section.
-Once done, the user can enter the parameters for each course in the settings tab as seen in Figure 5.
+Once done, the user can enter the parameters for each course in the settings tab as seen in Figure 7.

-On the settings tab, the user can adjust the area for summarizing data; this could be an area of 500mm, for example.
-The user can also determine whether the Gate 1 or Gate 2 data is available for the wall thickness distribution graphs.
+On the settings tab, the user can adjust the area for summarizing data; this could be an area of 500 millimeters (20 inches), for example.
+The user can also determine whether the gate 1 or gate 2 data is available for the wall thickness distribution graphs.
 The macro gives the user an option to enter a generic calculation of the low and high filter based on the nominal thickness of each course.
 The setting required for each tank course is the section height, nominal thickness, and the high and low filters.
 Once this information is known, the user can process the data into a summary sheet.

-From the summary sheet, the data is linked to a report format that the user can create himself.
-With options to save and export the report as PDF or print it, the user has multiple options for sharing the report with the customer.
+From the summary sheet, the data is linked to a report format that the user can create.
+With options to save and export the report as a PDF or print it, the user has multiple options for sharing the final tank inspection report with the asset owner.

-If you are interested in learning more about futureproof and highly productive inspection methods for your tank farm and other assets, contact our friendly and knowledgeable NDT experts, take a look at our content on demand, and stay Beyond Current.
+If you are interested in learning more about futureproof and highly productive inspection methods for better tank inspections, contact our friendly and knowledgeable NDT experts.